Logo light mode the Fabryk

 8. Reykjavik, Iceland

-Home to one of the world's smallest yet most progressive LGBT communities, Reykjavik offers gay travelers a unique cultural experience.
+Home to one of the world's smallest yet most progressive LGBTQ+ communities, Reykjavik offers gay travelers a unique cultural experience.

-Don't let the city's size fool you; Reykjavik's LGBT community may be small, but it's mighty.
-The city is known for its welcoming atmosphere, with a yearly Pride Parade that sees locals and visitors alike lining the streets in support of the community.
+Don't let the city's size fool you; Reykjavik's LGBTQ+ community may be small, but it's mighty.
+The city is known for its welcoming atmosphere, with a yearly Pride Parade that sees locals and visitors alike lining the streets in support of the community

 This northern gem offers more than just acceptance; it's also brimming with cultural attractions.
 From the iconic Hallgrímskirkja church to the colorful streets of downtown Reykjavik, there's a lot to explore.

-• Bravo Bar - A relaxed and friendly bar that's popular with both the local LGBT community and tourists alike.
+• Bravo Bar: A relaxed and friendly bar that's popular with both the local LGBTq+ community and tourists alike.

-• Pink Iceland - This LGBT travel agency was the first of its kind in Iceland, offering specialized tours for gay travelers.
+• Pink Iceland: This LGBTQ+ travel agency was the first of its kind in Iceland, offering specialized tours for gay travelers.

 9. Valparaiso, Chile